 - Cover the slow cooker and cook for 2-3 hours on high or 4-5 hours on low or until the steak is tender.

 - Once the cooking is done, stir in the chopped green onions.
-If the sauce is too thin, you can add more cornstarch slurry (1 tbsp of cornstarch + 1 tbsp water).
+If the sauce is too thin, you can add more cornstarch slurry (1 tablespoon of cornstarch + 1 tablespoon water).
 Serve and enjoy.

 - Follow the same preparation as mentioned on the recipe card above.
 Slice, marinate, then sear the beef in a skillet over high heat.
 Set aside.